jhoegger/ShinyCar/slides/ShinyCar.md

 https://jhoegger.shinyapps.io/ShinyCar/

 It allows the user to select the following options
-- Minimum Number of Cylinders (4,6 & 8)
+- Minimum Number of cylinders (4,6 or 8)
 - Minimum Number of gears     (4 or 5)

 ![Cylinders and Gears](ShinyCar-figure/CylGears.png)